 Almost all of our teachers have been trained in Guided Reading or are going through cadre training for Guided Reading.
 For those who have not been trained, our instructional coach is there to support and assists those teachers.
 Last year, our school hosted several site visits for other schools across the US, as well as Scholastic to come see our classrooms at Robertsdale Elementary.
 We even had folks from the State Department of Education come to visit our classrooms and the job our teachers are doing with our students!
 Our teachers and students were showcased during all visits, as well as our Guided Reading bookroom.
 We are so proud of the work our teachers and students are doing!

 Literacy Pro is available for all of our students from kindergarten through sixth grade.
 Its purpose is to help foster reading motivation, stamina, and independent reading growth for all students.

 Currently, we have several of our teachers trained in eMINTS amongst our faculty and staff.
-We have 4 teachers who will start their training this year.
 EMINTS is a training program that consists of 200 hours of high quality, research based professional development.
 It centers around a 4-part instructional model that includes high quality lesson design, authentic learning, community of learners, and powered by technology.
 If you would like to learn more about eMINTS, feel free to check out the following website https://sites.google.com/ibaldwin.org/bcbe-emints/what-is-emints.

-Students will take Scantron two times a year in the fall and winter and will take the new state assessment, the ACAP, one time a year in the spring.
+Students will take the STAR assessment three times a year: fall, winter, and spring.
+The students in 2nd grade to 6th grade will take the ACAP assessment in the spring.
 The testing windows are below.
 Dates will be refined closer to testing times.